- How are brain and spinal cord tumors in children treated?

 Chemotherapy for brain and spinal cord tumors in children

 Chemotherapy (chemo) uses anti-cancer drugs that are usually given into a vein (IV) or taken by mouth.
 These drugs enter the bloodstream and reach almost all areas of the body.
-However, many chemo drugs are not able to enter the brain and reach tumor cells.
+However, many chemo drugs aren’t able to enter the brain and reach tumor cells.

-For some brain tumors, the drugs may be given directly into the cerebrospinal fluid (CSF) in the brain or into the spinal canal below the spinal cord.
-To help with this, a thin tube, known as a ventricular access catheter, may be inserted through a small hole in the skull and into a ventricle during a minor operation (see the “Surgery” section).
+For some brain tumors, the drugs can be given directly into the cerebrospinal fluid (CSF), either in the brain or into the spinal canal below the spinal cord.
+To help with this, a thin tube known as a ventricular access catheter may be inserted through a small hole in the skull and into a ventricle during a minor operation (see the “Surgery” section).

-In general, chemotherapy is used for faster growing tumors.
-Some types of brain tumors, such as medulloblastoma, tend to respond well to chemotherapy.
+In general, chemo is used for faster growing tumors.
+Some types of brain tumors, such as medulloblastoma, tend to respond well to chemo.

 Some of the chemo drugs used to treat children with brain tumors include: